-Indicators of Child Sexual Exploitation CSE

-- Self-harm

-- · Being secretive

-- Sharp changes in mood or character

-- Having money or things they can't or won't explain (ie: clothes/food/jewellery/drugs)

-- Having an older boyfriend or girlfriend

-- Associating with older people who don't appear to be parent/carer/family

-- Involved in criminal activities like selling drugs or shoplifting.

-- Looking dishevelled or tired

-- Physical signs of abuse

-- Seen out late when they should be at school.

-- Spending a lot of time in one area

-- Others speaking on their behalf

-- Alcohol/Drug use

-- Sexually transmitted infections

-- Pregnancy.
+Indicators of Child Criminal Exploitation CCE Indicators of Child Sexual Exploitation CSE Having money or things they can't or won't Self-harm explain Being secretive Being found or stranded in other locations Sharp changes in mood or character Committing petty crimes like shoplifting/vandalism Having money or things they can't or won't explain (ie: clothes/food/jewellery/drugs) Exclusion/unexplained absences from school Having an older boyfriend or girlfriend Self-harm or significant changes in emotional well-being Associating with older people who don't appear to be parent/carer/family Missing episodes Involved in criminal activities like selling drugs Being secretive about time online or shoplifting.
+Taking drugs and abusing alcohol Looking dishevelled or tired Being withdrawn or showing volatile Physical signs of abuse behaviour Seen out late when they should be at school.
+Carrying weapons Spending a lot of time in one area Relationships with controlling or significantly older individuals or groups Others speaking on their behalf Unexplained injuries and refusing to seek Alcohol/Drug use medical help Sexually transmitted infections Making more calls/texts, having multiple or new phones Pregnancy.
+This list is non-exhaustive and covers the more Gang-association and/or isolation from peers/social networks. typical indicators This list is non-exhaustive and covers the more typical indicators

-Appendix 3: Safeguarding Issues and Specific Forms of Abuse
+Appendix 4: Safeguarding Issues and Specific Forms of Abuse